p3r7/p8/README.md

 Their display APIs are pretty close to one another.

-On the contrary, _pico-8's_ trigonometric functions behave quite deifferently from the standard Lua `math` lib.
+On the contrary, _pico-8's_ trigonometric functions behave quite differently from the standard Lua `math` lib.

 ## Examples